chunbochu/COMP670.chunbochu.github.io/Othello.md

 1. AI Game Project Part 1\
     You should submit a description report of the design of your AI in this assignment.
 Provide answers to the following questions:
-    a.
-Do you use the default evaluation function?
+    -  Do you use the default evaluation function?
 If not, what is your evaluation function and what heuristic is it based on?

-    b.
-How will you implement the search algorithm?
+    -  How will you implement the search algorithm?

-    c.
-Is your depth parameter dynamically adjusted?
+    -  Is your depth parameter dynamically adjusted?

-    d.
-What subtasks have your team decided to work on and who is responsible for each subtask?
+    -  What subtasks have your team decided to work on and who is responsible for each subtask?
 (You can make a to-do-list with names to track the progress.
 Check marks can be easily added as your team make progress.)